|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 Leake translates "made merely to beautify the place" as "made only for the sake of ornament or propriety", adding as a footnote, "Possibly Pausanias may have meant by this word 'loyalty, or a due deference to the Roman government'."

-20. Busts of Marc Antony, Cleopatra, Agrippa and Augustus
+20. Busts of Mark Antony, Cleopatra, Agrippa and Augustus

 Marcus Antonius (Mark Antony, 83-30 BC).
 Marble bust.